akiencore/How-to-make-a-Video-Game-in-Unity/README.md

 </br>

-* Playable demos are in directory demos/
+* Playable demos are in the directory demos/

 ****